Treatment Methods To Overcome Anxiety Paralysis

 Mindfulness may be another strategy that can help individuals reduce anxiety symptoms by focusing on the present moment without judgment.
 Mindfulness meditation can look different for everyone, but it commonly includes practices like body scanning, breathing exercises, and thought awareness.

 Taking deep breaths can be a helpful technique for managing anxiety triggers.
 Time suggests slowing anxiety down with deep breathing: “[D]iaphragmatic breathing stimulates the vagus nerve, which triggers the body’s relaxation response.
 When this happens, stress hormones like cortisol decrease, and we feel immediate relief, say researchers.”
-Incorporating deep breathing exercises into a daily routine, especially during times of stress or anxiety, can also provide long-term benefits for managing anxiety symptoms.
+Incorporating deep breathing exercises into a daily routine can help with present moment awareness, especially during times of stress or anxiety, while providing long-term benefits for managing anxiety symptoms.

 There are multiple therapeutic treatment options for managing anxious thoughts and calming an active nervous system.

-• Exposure therapy can be an effective strategy for some individuals when coping with anxiety triggers.
+• Exposure therapy can be particularly effective for anxiety disorders.
 In exposure therapy, individuals might be gradually exposed to situations that trigger their anxiety symptoms in a safe and controlled environment.
 This therapy aims to help individuals become less sensitive to their anxiety triggers, which can reduce the severity of their symptoms and potentially increase their distress tolerance over time.

 • Eye-movement desensitization and reprocessing therapy (EMDR) is a technique that uses bilateral stimulation of the body or brain to help process distressing memories or traumatic events.
 The intention of EMDR is to heal trauma in a relatively short period of time.